-Sassuolo midfielder Manuel Locatelli is one of the most sought players during this transfer window with major interests from big clubs like Arsenal, Juventus, Real Madrid and Atletico Madrid.
+Sassuolo midfielder Manuel Locatelli is one of the most sought players during this transfer window with major interest from big clubs like Arsenal, Juventus, Real Madrid and Atletico Madrid.
 The Italy international has been sensational this season both for his club and country.

 He helped his Sassuolo side finish 8th in Serie A by scoring 3 times and assisting 4 times in 34 matches by playing in the midfield.
 He is now set to play in the EURO 2020’s final for Italy after defeating Spain in the Semi-Finals on penalties and can potentially win the whole tournament.